patricknasralla/react-snowpack-template/README.md

 * Basic React Typescript template with hot reloading, building with snowpack, so it's super-fast and easy to configure!
 * Support for CSS Modules out of the box thanks to Snowpack.
 * Testing via web-test-runner and react-testing-library.
+* My full eslint configuration is ready out of the box.